 Note: Homeowners would have to pay a significant amount of money to redeem the property so redemption does not happen too often.

-Before Making an Offer on a Foreclosed Property Consider the Following:
+Before Making an Offer on a Foreclosed Property Consider the Following Hidden Hazards:

 - Hire a home inspector to thoroughly check out the foreclosed home for major problems so you can be provided with an estimate of how much money it will cost to make repairs.
+Poor Maintenance – If homeowners were unable to afford their mortgage payment or were forced to leave, they almost certainly were unable to perform routine maintenance or chose not to maintain the property.
+No Disclosure – There is no obligation to disclose the problems or issues with the property, so it is of critical importance to have the home inspected by a qualified professional.
 However, you may have to buy the property without the opportunity to inspect it.

 - It is imperative to hire a professional to conduct a title search.
-Unless properly discharged during the foreclosure process, debts or liens stick with the property making the new owner responsible for repayment.
+Unless properly discharged during the foreclosure process, debts, judgments or liens stick with the property making the new owner responsible for repayment.

 - Properties purchased at foreclosure auction require a twenty percent deposit the day of the auction in the form of a certified check or money order and must be paid in full within 30 days of the sale.